(813) 482-0355

 It's unfair to expect people in serious pain to become master negotiators and liability law experts in order to have a shot at getting substantial injury compensation.

-That’s why Armando Personal Injury Law doesn’t just level the playing field for our clients.
+That's why Armando Personal Injury Law doesn't just level the playing field for our clients.
 We give you the advantage.
-Our attorneys have years of experience with the Florida legal system and have developed winning, time-tested negotiation and trial strategies.
+Our attorney has years of experience with the Florida legal system and has developed winning, time-tested negotiation and trial strategies.
 We take on the insurance companies while you heal.

-If you were injured or lost a loved one in a Tampa area car accident, contact Armando Personal Injury Law to schedule a free case consultation.
-We represent car accident victims and their families on contingency, which means there is no retainer or hourly rate for you to pay for our services.
+If you were injured or lost a loved one in a Florida car accident, contact Armando Personal Injury Law to schedule a free case consultation.
+We represent car accident victims and their families on a contingency basis, which means there is no retainer or hourly rate for our services.
 Our fee is part of your final settlement or verdict.
 We only get paid when we win.

 Contact Armando Personal Injury Law right now to discuss your car accident injury claim in a free case consultation.
+We proudly serve crash victims in Tampa, St. Petersburg, and across Florida.
 We are ready to hear from you today.

 Free Consultation Contact Us